Meghan Markle Shamed for Wearing Ripped Jeans on Date with Prince Harry

 On Monday, Meghan Markle and Prince Harry stepped out for the first time ever in public at the 2017 Invictus Games in Toronto.
 And though the outing was a major moment in the couple’s notoriously private relationship (it was the first time they were photographed together since they began dating in October 2016), not everyone shared the same happy thoughts.
 After photos emerged, instead of complimenting the couple on their joyful smiles, some took the pictures as an invitation to shame Markle for her outfit.

-At the event, the 36-year-old “Suits” actress kept it casual in ripped blue jeans and a white button-up with rolled-up sleeves.
+At the event, the 36-year-old “Suits” actress kept it casual in ripped blue jeans from MOTHER and a white button-up with rolled-up sleeves.

 MORE: Pippa Middleton Chopped Her Hair Into a Lob